deeptools/deepTools/README.md

 ======================================================================
-deepTools: user-friendly tools for the normalization and visualization of deep-sequencing data.
+deepTools
 ======================================================================
+### user-friendly tools for the normalization and visualization of deep-sequencing data

 deepTools address the challenge of visualizing the large amounts of data that are now routinely generated from sequencing centers in a meaningful